caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

 Lab 1 - Which host has port 25 open?
 >``` shell
+># Using nmap to perform a network sweep
 >kali@kali:~$ sudo nmap -sS 192.168.135.1-254 -oG syn-scan.txt
 >
 ># ========== Expected Result ==========